hilmer/hovercraft/README.md

 Use this to abstract CouchDB behind a simple Erlang function call.
 Currently supports the database and document APIs, with views on the way.

+## Branch couchdb1.3.x
+This branch works with couchb > 1.3.
+The most significant compatibility change, is that it uses the mrargs record from couch_mrview.hrl

 ## Basic Usage

 Hovercraft master is only compatible with CouchDB trunk.
 If the tests fail,